King and Queen of the Belgians Visit London

 Following the lunch, it was on to Westminster Abbey, where the King laid a wreath at the Tomb of the Unknown Soldier.
 They were accompanied by the Belgian Minister of Foreign Affairs, Didier Reynders, and the Belgian Ambassador to the United Kingdom, Guy Trouveroy.
 They were given a brief tour of the Abbey, before signing the guest book prior to their departure.

-The final event of the visit to London was a reception at the Belgian Embassy, and a meeting with William Hague, the British First Secretary of State and Secretary of State for Foreign and Commonwealth Affairs.Filed under Belgian Royals, British Royals
+The final event of the visit to London was a reception at the Belgian Embassy, and a meeting with William Hague, the British First Secretary of State and Secretary of State for Foreign and Commonwealth Affairs.Filed under Belgium, The United Kingdom

-Tagged Belgian Installation 2013, Elizabeth II, King Philippe, Queen Mathilde, The Duchess of Gloucester, The Duke of Gloucester, The Duke of Kent.
+Tagged Belgian Installation 2013, Elizabeth II of the United Kingdom, King Philippe of the Belgians, Queen Mathilde of the Belgians, The Duchess of Gloucester, The Duke of Gloucester, The Duke of Kent.